Genesis Medical Scheme offers the best hospital plan in South Africa.

 No, it doesn’t.
 Elmarie sent me another report comparing benefits on offer to cost.

 The Genesis Private Choice plan is the best value for money amongst all open schemes “new generation” hospital only plans.

 While other new generation schemes offer a discount IF you use a networked hospital, Genesis doesn’t restrict or incentivise you to do this.
 And remember, they’re still the cheapest even though they don’t restrict you.

 Genesis Private Choice is 80% more affordable than the average open scheme, and offers benefits which are just 17% less generous than the average.
 If we deduct the 17% worse off from the 80% more affordable, you’re 63% better off financially on Genesis Private Choice.

 Now get this – Over and above just being a plain vanilla hospital plan, you get a R25 000 basic dentistry benefit as well.
 That’s like having a cherry on the cake, or chocolate sauce on your vanilla ice-cream.
 You get the picture, right?

 But what if you’re worried about being 17% worse off on the benefits side?

 Believe me when I say, even if you’re on the best medical aid since sliced cheese was invented, you have no guarantee that your full hospital stay will get paid.
 You need medical gap cover as well.

 For R900 a month, the Genesis Private Choice plan makes perfect sense.
-Add on R150 or so for medical gap cover, and you’ve got everything you need.
+Add on R150 or so for medical gap cover, and you’ve got the best hospital plan in South Africa.

 So because I lost the bet…